Channel-Aware Pretraining of Joint Encoder-Decoder Self-Supervised Model for Telephonic-Speech ASR: Experimental Results

 \subsection{Narrow Band Performance}

 The pretrained models are finetuned on the \textit{Switchboard - 100hr} data to test the model on narrow band speech data.
 The results for the same are shown in Table \ref{narrow band result}.

 From Table \ref{narrow band result}, it can be seen that there is relative improvement of $\sim5.6\%$ for Narrow Band Pretraining compared with the Wide Band Pretraining.
-By pooling the data of narrow band and wide band gives relative boost of $\sim13\%$ WER.
 By giving the channel information while pretraining the model by modified clustering method, a relative improvement of $\sim5\%$ over the baseline (pooling the data without channel information) is achieved.